Elixonus/doppler/README.md

 `BUFFER` button group can be accessed with keys `S` and `R` to save the current simulation time and restore the saved time later on.

-`SOUND` button group can be accessed with key `M` to interpret the observed signal as a sound wave.
+`SOUND` button group can be accessed with key `M` to interpret the observer signal in time as a sound wave.

 `TWAVE` button group can be accessed with key `T` to highlight the properties of the wave that is observed at the current time.
-This includes the position and velocity of the source.
+This includes but is not limited to, the position and velocity of the source.

+`FMOD` button group can be accessed with key `F` to modulate the frequency of the source signal in time.

 `CONTROL` button group can be accessed with key `C` to toggle between modifying the properties of the source and observer.